mahnoorayub/Mahnoor-Portfolio/critique-by-design.md

 Once the main chart was created, I customized the colours to have the energy industry sector in red, non-industry sector in light grey and all other sectors in dark grey.
 This was to show that while non-industry is the highest contributor we are focusing on the emissions from the industry sectors and from the industry sectors primarily on the energy sector.

-I adjusted the layout of the chart according to my needs and added a filter that allows you to choose which pollutants you want to look at.
+I adjusted the layout of the chart according to my needs and added a filter that allows you to choose which pollutants you want to look at incorporated from class group feedback).

 I also added a relevant heading incorporating the feedback I got " Energy Sector has the highest air emissions for EEA in 2017"

-I included the notes and subtitle explaining for the percentages are calculated and what the EEA countries stand for.
+I included the notes and subtitle explaining how the percentages are calculated and what the EEA countries stand for.

 I made sure all the numbers are consistent - the x axis shows percentages and the lable pop-ups also show percentages instead of decimal numbers like the original chart.

+Ultimately I made the chart for an audience that would be able to look at it and see that if they want to control the emissions for a particular pollutant which industries are causing the most harm.
+This can allow policy makers to prioritize and make corrective policies for that industry sector specifically.
+This chart has greater perceptibility as it require less effort from the reader to make the comparisons.
+The less use of colour and focus on the energy sector also enhances the intuitiveness and aethetics.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12666699"><script src="https://public.flourish.studio/resources/embed.js"></script></div>